luispuerto/luispuerto-net/_pages/resume.md

 ## Experience

-**Currently:**{: style="color: grey"} **European Forest Institute.
-Trainee**
+**Currently:**{: style="color: grey"} **Tryout at European Forest Institute, Bioeconomy Programme, Smart Forestry Area**

-- Working in improving the [Trade Flows data base][TradeFlowsDB] related to forest products.
+- Main project: [Forest Products Trade Flow database][TradeFlowsDB], related to the analysis of trade flows of forest products globally.
-- R programing to continue developing an R package —debugging and adding new functionality— for data extraction, manipulation and analysis from different publicly available trade databases like UN Comtrade and EU Comext.
+- R programing.
+Developing, maintaining, debugging and adding new functionality to a R package for data extraction, manipulation and analysis from different publicly available trade databases like UN Comtrade and EU Comext.
-- Preparing the system to be published on a web under a Linux server.
+- Working with APIs, databases like MySQL, and Linux on server and desktop, to implement and debug the final product.

 **Ongoing from summer 2019:**{: style="color: grey"} **Volunteer at US Forest Service**